ChengMingLiew/weather-elt-pipeline/README.md

 - Airflow Orchestration

 ## Repository Structure

-1.docker-compose.yml.: This file contains the configuration for Docker Compose which is used to orchestrate multiple containers.
+1. docker-compose.yml.: This file contains the configuration for Docker Compose which is used to orchestrate multiple containers.
 It defines a few services listed down below:
-   -
+- - thish